worfero/mips-assembler/README.md

 # mips-assembler
 MIPS assembler under development for learning purposes.

-It is capable of compiling any basic instruction from the MIPS instruction set.
+It is capable of compiling any basic instruction from the MIPS instruction set (pseudo-instructions not included).

 It also ignores empty or blank lines of instruction, so if you like to use line breaks in your assembly code, feel free.